OSHA Cites Contractor After Fatal Fall

 OSHA determined that the employee of Union Carpentry LLC – a Fort Pierce carpentry contractor – was installing trusses and plywood sheathing on a residential development clubhouse when they fell about 25 feet onto a concrete floor.
 OSHA cited the contractor for one willful violation for failing to ensure employees wore fall protection while exposed to fall hazards, and one serious violation for failing to train workers on the correct use of fall arrest systems.

 The agency has proposed $32,113 in penalties.
-To learn more about protecting your employees from falls in the workplace, enroll in our Walking-Working Surfaces and Fall Protection Specialist Course, now on sale through the end of July at 20% off.
-Use coupon code SUMSPC22 and sign up now.
+To learn more about protecting your employees from falls in the workplace, enroll in our Walking-Working Surfaces and Fall Protection Specialist Course.

 Purchase Our Walking-Working Surfaces and Fall Protection Specialist Course